Michael Barrymore: Investigation dropped

 On 31 July 2007, it was announced that Barrymore had been re-bailed to appear at an Essex Police station on 10 September.
-He answered bail on 10 September at a police station in Harlow, Essex.
+He answered bail on 10 September at Harlow police station.
 Police were then granted a further 12 hours to question him.
 On that date, Barrymore and the other two men were told that they would not face charges for the events that occurred.
 The case was left open.
 In July 2008 Lubbock's father published the book Not Awight: Getting Away With Murder, co-authored with Bennett, explaining their theory that Stuart had died as a result of a violent attack on him, which Barrymore and his associates that night covered up.

 Civil action

-In July 2015, Barrymore began the process of suing Essex Police over his arrest.
-In October 2016, it was reported that High Court papers showed police had admitted that Barrymore was wrongfully arrested and detained.
-This was because "the arresting officer, PC Cootes, was not fully aware of the grounds for arrest ... and not by reason of a lack of reasonable grounds to suspect the claimant."

-Hugh Tomlinson QC, for Mr Barrymore, had told the High Court judge that Mr Barrymore was never charged with any offence and the Crown Prosecution Service (CPS) later made it “crystal clear” that there was no basis for any charges.
+In July 2015, Barrymore sued Essex Police for wrongful arrest, valuing his claim for damages at more than £2.4 million.
+Essex Police subsequently acknowledged that Barrymore had been wrongfully arrested, although this was due to administrative errors and not to a lack of evidence.

-On 18 August 2017, the High Court in London ruled that Barrymore would be entitled to "more than nominal" damages against Essex Police after being wrongly arrested 10 years previously.
-The judge did not decide on the sum to be awarded, as his ruling dealt only with the preliminary issue of the level of damages to be awarded.
-Barrymore was not present for the decision but valued his claim at more than £2.4 million.
-Essex Police released a statement on 1 July 2019 to announce that the claim for damages had been dropped, and that no payment had been made to Barrymore, following an appeal; the Court of Appeals judges determined instead that Barrymore was entitled only to ‘nominal’ damages.
+In August 2017, the High Court in London ruled that Barrymore would be entitled to "more than nominal" damages against Essex Police.
+This decision was overturned in 2019 by the Court of Appeal which ruled that he would be entitled only to "nominal" damages.
+Essex Police subsequently announced that Barrymore had dropped his compensation claim and that no payments had been made to him.

 Renewed appeal

-On 4 February 2020 Essex Police offered a £20,000 reward for information leading to a conviction.
-The cash reward, funded by Essex Police and the charity Crimestoppers, was in response to a new Channel 4 documentary on the incident, Barrymore: The Body in the Pool, that aired on 6 February 2020.
+On 4 February 2020, Essex Police offered a £20,000 reward for information leading to a conviction.
+The cash reward, funded by Essex Police and the charity Crimestoppers, was in response to a new Channel 4 documentary on the incident, Barrymore: The Body in the Pool, which subsequently aired on 6 February 2020.

-On 17 March 2021, Essex Police confirmed that they had arrested a 50-year-old man from Cheshire in connection with the indecent assault and murder of Stuart Lubbock, as a result of the appeal.
+On 17 March 2021, nearly 20 years after Lubbock's death, Essex Police confirmed that they had arrested a 50-year-old man from Cheshire in connection with the indecent assault and murder of Stuart Lubbock, as a result of the appeal.
 He was later released without charge.